 What's the difference between the Kandji Agent and MDM?
-Which piece does what function?
+Which piece does what?

-In a nutshell, Kandji's proprietary macOS Agent extends the functionality of our platform beyond what the MDM framework can achieve by itself.
-The Kandji Agent is custom-built using Swift, a streamlined programming language specifically designed for Apple macOS.
+Kandji's proprietary macOS agent extends the functionality of our platform beyond what the MDM framework can achieve by itself.
+The Kandji Agent is custom-built using Swift, a streamlined programming language specifically designed for macOS.
 For more information about Kandji, you can read our platform overview.

-One advantage of using Apple's MDM framework is how quickly it can communicate with devices, which lets commands (such as to lock or erase devices) happen almost instantly.
-This is made possible by the Apple Push Notification System (APNS).
-Apple devices are constantly polling APNS for notifications to request managed devices to "Check-in" with their MDM server.
-Because of this constant polling, near-instant management of online devices can be achieved.
+One advantage of using Apple's MDM framework is how quickly it can communicate with devices.
+That means commands (such as to lock or erase devices) are implemented almost instantly.
+This is made possible by the Apple Push Notification service (APNs).
+Apple devices are constantly polling APNs for notifications requesting that managed devices check in with their MDM servers.
+Because of this constant polling, management of online devices can happen almost instantly.

 - Custom Apps: Installation of DMG, PKG, and ZIP files.
-Running the audit, preinstall and postinstall scripts, and forcing restarts if the option is enabled.
+Running the audit, preinstall, and postinstall scripts, and forcing restarts if that option is enabled.

-- Auto Apps: Profiles to whitelist Auto App features such as Notifications, KEXT, and PPPC are delivered via the MDM framework.
+- Auto Apps: Profiles to allow Auto App features such as notifications, kexts, and PPPC are delivered via the MDM framework.

 - Scripts: All scripts are run as root by the Kandji Agent.

 - Parameters: Most Parameters go beyond the MDM framework.
 For example, the Manage SSH Config parameter requires the agent to write to the SSH config file.

 - Collection of additional computer details: The full application list, as well as other system details, can not always be pulled via the MDM framework.
 The Kandji agent helps pull these other details.

 - Native Application Blocking: The ability to block applications and present the Kandji dialog window is handled by the agent.

 - Profile Installation: MDM profiles are delivered via the MDM protocol.